connectjunkie/homebridge-beoplay/README.md

 Note that for the `tv` option the remote control support within the Control Centre remote (for media control etc) is not currently implemented.

-Note for the `smartspeaker` option that you can also control the mute state and volume for the device via HomeKit scenes/automations.
+Note for the `smartspeaker` option that you can also set the volume for the device via HomeKit scenes/automations.

 ## Mode parameter